project-owner/Peppy.doc/Peppy.md

 ```

 ###Configuration File###
 The Peppy player configuration file is located in the root folder ```Peppy/config.txt```.
 This file contains properties which can control different areas of the player functionality.
-Some properties in this file are written by player during the shutdown operation.
-Therefore any manually defined settings for these properties can be overwritten by the player.
+Some properties in this file are updated by the player during the shutdown operation.
+Therefore any manual settings for these properties can be overwritten by the player.
 The following paragraphs will explain the meaning of the properties and their default values.

 ####screen.info####
-The properties in this section allow to set screen resolution and color depth.
+The properties in this section allow to define screen information.
 ```
 [screen.info]
 width = 480